conflux-fans/web3-providers-http-proxy/readme.md

-# provider proxy
+# web3-provider-proxy
-An http provider port from web3, which can proxy rpc request to conflux
+An http provider port from web3, which can proxy eth rpc request to conflux.

 ### rpc that can't handle by this proxy